Juandzip/Juandzip/README.md

-I’m a mechatronics engineer and hold a Master’s degree in Project Management, with more than 5 years of hands-on experience in mechanical design, electronics, and rapid prototyping.
-I love learning and turning real-world problems into tangible, testable solutions.
+I’m a mechatronics engineer and Msc.
+Project Management, with more than 5 years of hands-on experience in mechanical design, electronics, and rapid prototyping.
+I love learning and turning real-world problems into tangible solutions.

 As co-founder and Director at Creatio et Innovatio SAS, I lead applied research & development and innovation projects that combine additive manufacturing, CAD (SolidWorks), electronic design (KiCad) and embedded software.